 Hand washing and hand sanitizer

-• Some states are requiring a place for customers to wash their hands and/or apply hand sanitizer upon entry.
-Provide guests with hand sanitizer station or a sink, a high-quality soap and paper towels to dry their hands.
+- Some states are requiring a place for customers to wash their hands and/or apply hand sanitizer upon entry.
+Provide guests with a hand sanitizer station or a sink, a high-quality soap and paper towels to dry their hands.

 Avoid cross-contamination